-De Vliegende Hollander is a must do roller coaster in Adventure Realm and one of the best attractions at Efteling.
+De Vliegende Hollander is an excellent roller coaster in Adventure Realm and one of the best attractions at Efteling.
 The minimum height to ride is 47 inches.

 It is a themed attraction which excists in different parts, based on the mysterious myth about the gost ship: De Vliegende hollander (The Flying Dutchman).
 The attraction contains a walkthrough, dark-ride, watercoaster and splash area.